ncatlab/nlab-content/pages/8/9/7/2/2798/content.md

 * [[Ieke Moerdijk]], _Lectures on dendroidal sets_ , lectures given at the Barcelona workshop on _[Simplicial methods in higher categories](http://www.crm.es/HigherCategories/)_ (2008) ([preliminary writeup](http://www.crm.cat/HigherCategories/hc1.pdf))

-An expanded and polished version has meanwhile been written up by Javier Guiti&eacute;rrez and should appear in print soon.
+An expanded and polished version has meanwhile been written up by Javier Guiti&#233;rrez and should appear in print soon.
 An electronic copy is probably available on request.

 The model structure was originally given in